 Some of your most famous tracks had vocals, but you’ve also released a lot of instrumental club music.
 When should a producer use vocals?

-For any dance music producer, working with a vocalist is “next level shit”.
+Satoshi Tomiie: For any dance music producer, working with a vocalist is “next level shit”.
 There are many ways to work with vocals.
 When I work with a vocalist, I tend to provide the basic rhythm and melody of a song so they have something to build on.
-However it’s important not to overdo the production beforehand, so as to leave enough space for the songwriter to come up with ideas.
+However, it’s important not to overdo the production beforehand, so as to leave enough space for the songwriter to come up with ideas.

-In dance music, the songwriter and the vocalist are one and the same person most of the time.
+In EDM genre, the songwriter and the vocalists are one and the same person most of the time.
 My 2001 track ‘Love In Traffic’ was written by the vocalist Kelli Ali and myself, and after I had built the basic track, I sent it to her, and she came up with the idea for the song and the vocals.
 Then we worked together to finish it.

 At the beginning, I give vocalists a basic direction, but leave them with a lot of room to add their ideas.
-And then only after we have agreed on the main idea and have recorded their vocals, will I go in and add chords, melodies, harmonies and extra beats.
+And then only after we have agreed on the main idea and have recorded the vocals, will I go in and add chords, melodies, harmonies and extra beats.
 Sometimes I will re-compose a track after a vocal has been done, almost like a remix, because I get inspired.

 There would be no point finishing the instrumental part of a track before the vocals, as then the vocalist would have little chance of coming up with an idea that you had not already imagined.
 Having said that, there have been times when I’ve created an instrumental track and I’ve felt the missing ingredient was a vocal, so these rules are flexible.
 You can also use vocal samples (get some quality ones here) if you need to spice your tracks and no have a talented vocalist near you.

 When do you start arranging a track?

 Before you move onto arranging a track, how many bars is your master loop generally?